World's top court starts climate hearings on litigation – DW – 12/02/2024

 "Sea level rise is a huge problem for small island states with limited land for people to live on," Jule Schnakenberg, executive officer of World's Youth for Climate Justice, said, adding that it also limits people's access to fresh water to drink, grow food, and cook with.

 Campaigners say it is human rights violations like these that motivated them to lobby governments into taking legal action.
-Those beginnings have culminated in a United Nations General Assembly decision to ask its highest court, the International Court of Justice (ICJ), for a legal opinion on the obligations of states with regard to climate change.
+Those beginnings have culminated in a United Nations General Assembly decision to ask its highest court, the International Court of Justice (ICJ), for a legal opinion on the obligations of states concerning climate change.

 Led by the Pacific Island of Vanuatu, 98 countries from all over the world and 12 international organizations are poised to give oral statements to the ICJ over the next two weeks.
 Judges at the court will issue an advisory opinion on the issue — and the legal consequences for governments that either fail to act or have taken action that significantly harms the environment.